gsurrel/PortingAndroid/index.md

 ## Requirements

-The work will be done using a Linux computer, assuming root access to the phone.
+The work will be done using a Linux computer, assuming root access to the phone, which has been factory reset.
 The [USB debugging must be enabled](https://developer.android.com/studio/debug/dev-options.html) and the [ADB tools](https://developer.android.com/studio/run/oem-usb.html) installed.
+To be sure to have to same command-line utilities, installing a [BusyBox package](https://play.google.com/store/apps/details?id=stericson.busybox) can't harm.

 ## Documentation